 The Center is pleased to share instructional materials developed by its researchers and participating scholars for use in the classroom.
-From college syllabi and instructional videos to K-12 lessons plans and helpful blogs, these materials help educators incorporate religious topics in the classroom.
+From college syllabi and instructional videos to activities and helpful blogs, these materials help educators incorporate religious topics in the classroom.

 - YSAR syllabi provide cutting-edge approaches to teaching new generations of students about religion’s role in North American life.

 - World Religions modules offer examples of how general education courses at a local community college can incorporate American religious traditions and culture into curricula.

 - The ARDA, now part of the Center for the Study of Religion and American Culture, hosts Teaching Tools that include interactive online learning activities, historical timelines, lesson plans, a religion dictionary, and other resources for teachers and students of all levels.